Peter Riesterer

-Peter Riesterer (* 10 September 1892; † 1979 (Age 87) was a Swiss footballer who played for FC Basel.
+Peter Riesterer (10 September 1892 – 1979) was a Swiss footballer who played for FC Basel.
 He played mainly in the position of defender.

 Between the years 1913 and 1930 Riesterer played a total of 244 games for Basel, scoring a total of 9 goals.
 149 of these games were in the Swiss Serie A, four in the Swiss Cup and 90 were friendly games.
 He scored six goals in the domestic league, the other three were scored during the test games.